 8. What is the WordPress Loop?

-The Loop is a PHP code that is used to display and process posts that are returned by a WordPress query.
-It loops around every post and uses template instructions to show the titles, content, metadata, etc. Basic knowledge of the Loop is essential in developing a WordPress theme-this is what your content looks like on your website.
+The Loop is a PHP code used to display and process posts returned by WordPress queries, using template instructions to show titles, content and metadata of every post returned by them.
+Knowledge of how the Loop operates is crucial when developing WordPress themes; its primary role being what will appear as your content on your website’s pages.

 9. How do you install WordPress on a server?

-Download WordPress from WordPress.org and transfer files to your server via FTP, create a MySQL database and user through your hosting control panel, rename the provided wp-config-sample.php to wp-config.php and add database settings, navigate to your domain in a browser, and follow the notorious 5-minute installation process by entering site details.
+Download WordPress from WordPress.org and transfer files via FTP, create a MySQL database through hosting control panel, rename wp-config-sample.php as wp-config.php with database settings added as you follow 5-minute installation process by browsing to domain in browser, entering site details then following 5-minute setup procedure!

 10. What is a permalink?